 2. Look at your week and what is going on

 First, I review what is happening each afternoon / evening.
-If my kid's have practice, I put “Crockpot” on that day.
-If it is a day where I am gone, I make sure the dinner is something my husband can cook.
+If my kids have practice, I put “Crockpot” on that day.
+If it is a day where I am gone, I make sure the dinner is something my husband can cook or leftovers.

 Side note…Yes, you can teach your husband and older kids to cook.
 Typically, these dinners are something that have been prepped by me ahead of time or a freezer meal that needs to be cooked in the oven.